 At the request of the head of graduate school, the relevant programme director will present a proposal for the composition of the assessment committee.
-The programme director prepares the proposal in consultation with the relevant heads of school – including the head of the Centre for Teaching Development and Digital Media – before forwarding it to the graduate school.
+The programme director prepares the proposal in consultation with the relevant heads of schools before forwarding it to the graduate school.
 The committees are appointed by the dean.

 An expert assessment committee is appointed for each of the eight cross-disciplinary PhD degree programmes at the faculty.
 The standing expert assessment committee evaluates all PhD fellowship/enrolment applications within the respective PhD degree programme.

 The committee must consist of five members, including the chair (= the programme director) and the deputy chair.
 The members of the committee must be tenured academic staff members at the faculty and at associate professor level or above (assistant professors cannot be appointed to the committee).
 Principal supervisors may be appointed to the committee.

 The term of office of the standing committee is usually one year with effect from 1 September in the year in question.
 Both men and women must be represented on all committees.
 The committee members must reflect the academic field of the PhD degree programme as broadly as possible.
 The balance between continuity and replacement must be taken into account when setting up the committee.